ENVIRONMENTAL

 MUD CRAB RESULTS

-The overall zone score for Graham Creek was 0.33 indicating a poor condition for mud crabs.
-Since 2018, Graham Creek has consistently received a poor score (0.33–0.45).
-In 2022, abundance and sex ratio were very poor (0.00).
-The very good score for prevalence of rust lesions (1.00) indicated a very low incidence of this condition at Grahams Creek.
+The overall score for Graham Creek indicates a poor condition for Mud crabs in this zone.
+Since 2018, Graham Creek has consistently received a poor grade (D).
+Abundance and sex ratio scores remained very low, similar to the previous year, indicating low catch rates and poor balance between male and female crabs.
+In contrast, a very high score (1.00) for prevalence of rust lesions indicates a very low incidence of this condition at Graham Creek.